batliwalaa/Artificial-Intelligence-A-Z-Build-an-AI-with-ChatGPT4/README.md

 ### \*SuperDataScience: Course Project for: **Artificial Intelligence A-Z: Build an AI with ChatGPT4\***

 > 🚀 Train a Deep Q-Network (DQN) from scratch using PyTorch to autonomously land a spacecraft in OpenAI’s classic `LunarLander-v3` environment — now maintained under **Gymnasium (Farama Foundation)**.
-Includes full training, evaluation, and video recording/playback for Jupyter Notebook and Google Colab.
+Includes full training, evaluation, and video recording/playback for Google Colab.

 ---